laurentmau/lm-blog-2020/src/en/posts/2012-03-18-my-experience-with-ztd-week-8-results.final.md

 | **Total**     | 4/5 days     | **11/18**     |                |

-### What are my conclusions?Next week I'll not try to implement any new routine, but I'll start again to define 3 MITs, and consider email as a fourth one.**
+### What are my conclusions?
+Next week I'll not try to implement any new routine, but I'll start again to define 3 MITs, and consider email as a fourth one.**

 Results next week ...